TheBrownLab/phylofisher-pages/pages/utilites/index.md

 [`bipartition_examiner.py`](https://thebrownlab.github.io/phylofisher-pages/utilities/bipartition-examiner): Calculates the observed occurrences of clades of interest in bootstrap trees.

-[`build_database.py`](https://thebrownlab.github.io/phylofisher-pages/utilities/build-database): used to format custom databases for use in the PhyloFisher workflow.
+[`build_database.py`](https://thebrownlab.github.io/phylofisher-pages/utilities/build-database): Used to format custom databases for use in the PhyloFisher workflow.
 This utility is also used to rename taxa in either the provided database or a custom database.

 [`explore_database.py`](https://thebrownlab.github.io/phylofisher-pages/utilities/explore-database): Used to examine the composition of the database using taxonomic terms as search queries.